apache/spark/docs/sql-programming-guide.md

  - Since Spark 2.4, expression IDs in UDF arguments do not appear in column names.
 For example, an column name in Spark 2.4 is not `UDF:f(col0 AS colA#28)` but ``UDF:f(col0 AS `colA`)``.
  - Since Spark 2.4, writing a dataframe with an empty or nested empty schema using any file formats (parquet, orc, json, text, csv etc.) is not allowed.
 An exception is thrown when attempting to write dataframes with empty schema.
  - Since Spark 2.4, Spark compares a DATE type with a TIMESTAMP type after promotes both sides to TIMESTAMP.
 To set `false` to `spark.sql.hive.compareDateTimestampInTimestamp` restores the previous behavior.
 This option will be removed in Spark 3.0.
  - Since Spark 2.4, creating a managed table with nonempty location is not allowed.
 An exception is thrown when attempting to create a managed table with nonempty location.
-To set `true` to `spark.sql.allowNonemptyManagedTableLocation` restores the previous behavior.
+To set `true` to `spark.sql.allowCreatingManagedTableUsingNonemptyLocation` restores the previous behavior.
 This option will be removed in Spark 3.0.

 ## Upgrading From Spark SQL 2.2 to 2.3